shikiw/OPERA/README.md

 ## Acknowledgement
-This repo is partially based on the MLLM codebase of [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) and the CHAIR code of [Maxlinn](https://github.com/Maxlinn/CHAIR-metric-standalone).
+This repo is based on the MLLM codebase of [LAVIS](https://github.com/salesforce/LAVIS) and [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) and the CHAIR code of [Maxlinn](https://github.com/Maxlinn/CHAIR-metric-standalone).
 Thanks for their impressive works!

 ## Citation
 If you find this work useful for your research, please cite [our paper](https://arxiv.org/pdf/2311.17911.pdf):